bytedance/bitsail/README.md

 Unsubscribe: Email to this address `bitsail+unsubscribe@googlegroups.com`

 ### WeChat Group
-If you have WeChat account, please scan this QR code to connect with the BitSail community assistant and join the WeChat group chat.
+Welcome to scan this QR code and to join the WeChat group chat.

 <img src="docs/images/wechat_QR.png" alt="qr" width="100"/>